Spinal Tap bandmates join lawsuit over film's profits

-LOS ANGELES (AP) — Spinal Tap has reunited — this time in a Los Angeles court to challenge the French studio Vivendi S.A. for millions in profits from the mockumentary “This Is Spinal Tap.”
+LOS ANGELES (AP) — Spinal Tap has reunited — this time in a Los Angeles court to challenge the French studio Vivendi S.A. for millions in profits from the classic mockumentary “This Is Spinal Tap.”

-Shearer, who also voices numerous characters on “The Simpsons,” sued Vivendi S.A. and its subsidiary StudioCanal in October alleging that the companies fraudulently withheld profits from the 1984 film.
-Reiner directed and narrated the classic satire of a fictional British rock band on the decline.
+Shearer, who also voices numerous characters on “The Simpsons,” sued Vivendi S.A. and its subsidiary StudioCanal in October alleging the companies fraudulently withheld profits and the rights to the characters from the 1984 film.
+Reiner directed and narrated the classic satire of a fictional British rock band on the decline, whose hits included the songs “Sex Farm” and “Stonehenge.”

+Guest and McKean have teamed up on other satire films, including “Best in Show” and “A Mighty Wind,” in which they were joined by Shearer.

 Most Read Stories